Het peoples: Language

 In 1922, Robert Lehmann-Nitsche noted the common "het" in the demonyms and proposed the "Het" language family with multiple members, including Chechehet, Querandí, and Taluhet, although later reduced the family himself to just Chechehet.
 This idea was later picked up by Loukotka and Mason, but strongly opposed by Antonio Tovar and José Pedro Viegas-Barros.
 Modern researchers consider the Chechehet language to be another name for Gününa Küne.
 In accordance with this theory, Glottolog combines linguistic materials for Chechehet with Puelche.

 Viegas-Barros, based on the work of Rodolfo Casamiquela, states that the Het languages are in fact "ghost languages" that never existed, the language name arising from problems of interpretation.

 The supposed linguistic similarities between languages of different tribes, grouped by Falkner together as "Hets", are highly disputable.

 According to Lyle Campbell, the languages are equivalent to Gününa Küne.
-Campbell (2024) declares Loukotka's findings as stemming form a confusion with a long history".
+Campbell (2024) declares Loukotka's findings as stemming from a confusion with a long history".